mchen719/application-api/README.md

 3. Clone the repo in the local directory: `git clone git@github.com:mchen719/application-api.git`
 4. cd into the cloned directory
 5. Open the code in vs code using code .
-6. In the terminal, install all the necessary packages: `npm i express mongoose dotenv bcrypt jsonwebtoken` and install the dev scripts: `npm i -D mongodb-memory-server, jest supertest`.
+6. In the terminal, install all the necessary packages: `npm i express mongoose dotenv bcrypt jsonwebtoken` and install the dev scripts: `npm i -D mongodb-memory-server jest supertest`.
 7. Create a .env file and input your MONGO_URI and SECRET

 ## Running the Tests
 1. Check to make sure jest and supertest is installed, if not, reference step 6 in the installation guide.
-2. In the package.json, change edit the scripts section as well as set jest's testing environment (Reference below)
+2. In the package.json, edit the "scripts" to add "jest" as well as set jest's testing environment to "node".(Reference below)
 ```
+"scripts": {
     "test": "jest",
     "start": "node server.js",
     "dev": "nodemon",
     "load": "artillery run artillery.yml"